Pay it online, report an issue or request a service, submit on it, or ask us.

 with a side branch in Sewell Street.
 This water main replaces abandoned

-mains and provide a more reliable and resilient water supply.
-It will also
+mains and provides a more reliable and resilient water supply.
+It also

 Excavation Ltd will be undertaking this work

 The new water pipes through the residential area of Kaiapoi East have now been installed and are in operation including the new pipe along Cass Street and Feldwick Drive.
 Some water pipes in the regeneration area will now be blanked off and surface features removed.

 will be installed to service properties north of the Kaiapoi East Regeneration Area.
 A new wastewater pump station has been built on Feldwick Drive near

 Gray Crescent.
 These works will greatly improve the reliability of the

 wastewater system, and it will no longer rely on damaged sewer pipes that pass